 Improving Access to Health Care: Some Key Protections and Rights

-While the United Nations’ Universal Declaration of Human Rights includes the universal right to health care, in the United States, health care is seldom discussed in that context.
-There are, however, key protections under U.S. law and through Federal policy that can be used as tools in the work to prevent and end homelessness through improved access to health care.
+There are key protections under U.S. law and through Federal policy that can be used as tools in the work to prevent and end homelessness through improved access to health care.

 Through the Emergency Medical Treatment and Labor Act (EMTALA) of 1986, Americans have the right to receive emergency health care services regardless of their ability to pay.
 EMTALA ensures the right of all Americans to receive emergency care and imposes specific obligations on hospitals and health care providers to provide that care.
 This guaranteed access to emergency medical care has been critical to survival for many people experiencing homelessness who have not historically had health coverage or the ability to pay for care.